Q & A

 What is Dyno Racing?

 - Dyno racing is a competition to determine the most powerful engine in a controlled environment.

 - An engine dynamometer (dyno) is used to measure torque, or power.

-- A state-of-the-art, SF-Powermark Engine Dynamometer was installed last year.
+- A state-of-the-art, SF-Powermark Engine Dynamometer is used to measure horsepower.

-- This event focuses on measuring average horsepower from 4,000-7,500 RPMs per cubic inch.
+- This event focuses on measuring average horsepower over an RPM range.

 - Each competitor has up to ten ‘dyno pulls’ during their run.

 - An average of a competitor’s best three pulls determines their final score.